SeaHuyty/python-exercise/README.md

 - 🔁 Control Flow (if, for, while)
 - 📦 Data Structures (Lists, Tuples, Sets, Dictionaries)
 - 🎯 Problem Solving & Algorithms

-## Tips

-- Tackle one exercise at a time and try to solve it without looking at the solution right away.
-- Modify or expand existing exercises to deepen your understanding.
-- Use online platforms like Python Tutor to visualize how your code runs.

 ## Contributing